HL7/codex-radiation-therapy/input/pagecontent/conformance.md

 Participants SHOULD populate `meta.profile` elements for all resources to indicate which profiles the resources claim to conform to.
 Servers SHOULD also implement [profile search](https://www.hl7.org/fhir/search.html#profile), which allows participants to query using the `_profile` parameter to return resources conforming to the profiles declared in `meta.profile`.

-Profile search and population of `meta.profile` originate as "SHALL" requirements in the base FHIR specification; they are not an additional requirements imposed by mCODE.
+Profile search and population of `meta.profile` originate as "SHALL" requirements in the base FHIR specification; they are not additional requirements imposed by CodeX RT or mCODE.
 However, in practice, few implementations have followed these requirements.
 Refer to the [FHIR Documentation on supported profiles](https://www.hl7.org/fhir/profiling.html#CapabilityStatement.rest.resource.supportedProfile) for details.

 ### Element-level conformance requirements
 CodeX RT implementers should conform to the [mCODE element-level conformance requirements](https://hl7.org/fhir/us/mcode/STU2.1/conformance-profiles.html#element-level-conformance-expectations).